LarsVandenberghe/CryptoCoin/README.md

   # You don't have any python installation at all:

   Once downloaded, start installing python.
 For the sake of making it easy, check "Add Python 3.5 to PATH" and click on "Install Now".
-(If you don't want to add python to the path, please remember where you installed python.exe)
+(If you don't want to add python to the path, please remember where you installed python.exe and follow the advanced settup.)